gabrio62/CURSAT-ver.-2.0/README.txt

 # CURSAT-ver.-2.0
-A program to calculate rarefaction curves by boostrap
+A program to calculate rarefaction curves by bootstrap

 This software is useful to address questions such as:
 "how many sampling events are necessary to maximize the chance to sample all species that occur at a certain location?" or "how many sampling events are necessary to collect a representative sample of the species that occur at a certain location?"